 Through a robust outreach process in 2018, we seek to create a shared-vision for new and enhanced open spaces and active transportation routes that connect people to the Lower Mystic River.
 This community-driven effort will build off of the work of Climate Ready Boston, addressing flooding and heat island impacts, while providing the co-benefits of public amenities.

 We are kicking-off this effort with an Open House to share designs ideas from Climate Ready Boston and to hear from you on what kind of waterfront access, open spaces and walking/biking improvements you want to see in your neighborhood.
 Join us for drinks, snacks and lively conversation dockside!

 What: Open House Kick-Off Event

 When: Thursday, June 14 | 5:00 - 8:00 pm

 Where: Schrafft's Center and Docks, 529 Main St, Charlestown

 Funding is provided by the Barr Foundation.
-Partners include Boston Harbor Now, Charlestown Waterfront Coalition, City of Boston, Friends of the Charlestown Navy Yard, Stoss, and The Flatley Company.
+Partners include Boston Harbor Now, Charlestown Waterfront Coalition, City of Boston, The Emerald Network, The Flatley Company, Friends of the Charlestown Navy Yard, Stoss, and WalkBoston.

 For references on existing City of Boston projects relevant to this effort visit Climate Ready Boston and Rutherford Avenue/Sullivan Square Design Project.
 Check out the final Climate Ready Boston Report here.